Online registration will be available Fall 2023

 No. Unfortunately, on-campus accommodations are unavailable outside of camp dates.

-Yes, you may print a PDF of the most recent camp brochure.
+Yes, once it is ready in the fall, you may print a PDF of the most recent camp brochure.
 You may also email info@teenextremecamp.com to have the PDF emailed to you or to request physical copies be mailed to the address you provide.